jeffstieler/atlas-help/vagrant/boxes/catalog.html.md

 ## Choosing the Right Box

-As with all software and configuration used from a public source, it's important to keep in mind who's box you're using.
+As with all software and configuration used from a public source, it's important to keep in mind whose box you're using.
 Here are some things to note when you're choosing a box:

 - __The username of the user__.
 If it's `bento` or `canonical`, you can likely